HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 The rapid yellowing and excessively shiny leaves on this Parachute Plant (Ceropegia sandersonii) strongly indicates that too much neem was used in the spray.

-Another possibility is that you've used a shop brought ready mixed spray, or you've not got 100% cold pressed (which I strongly recommend).
+Another possibility is that you've used a shop bought ready mixed spray, or you've not got 100% cold pressed (which I strongly recommend).
 In both cases, you don't know what's been added to the product, and this could be what's damaged your plant.

 About the Author